hercychang/prep-step-1/part8-whats_next/the_time_has_come.md

 Hey folks,

 Great job completing the curriculum for JumpStart Step 1.
-The next step is to take the first assessment.
+The next step is to take the first challenge.

-As a reminder, the practice assessments will be forty-five minutes long, and you'll have to answer three coding questions.
-This is different than the actual JumpStart Assessment which is an hour long with 4 coding questions.
+As a reminder, the practice challenges will be forty-five minutes long, and you'll have to answer three coding questions.
+This is different than the actual JumpStart Challenge which is an hour long with 4 coding questions.

-We've given you six practice assessments to prepare!
+We've given you six practice challenges to prepare!
 Head over to your Repl.it classroom and give them a try!

 Good luck, future devs!